stokesman/gutenberg/packages/components/src/resizable-box/resize-tooltip/README.md

 ### showPx

-Renders a `PX` unit suffix after the width or height value in the label.
+Renders a `px` unit suffix after the width or height value in the label.
+Not applicable when position is `corner`

 -   Type: `Boolean`
 -   Required: No